Tremaine Shares Why Being a Dad Saved His Life

 Tremaine, top row center, Cara and Cleanslate Class of June 2019

 To honor 30 years of Cara’s work to eradicate poverty, we are sharing stories of the participants, partners, and people who made our past, present, and future possible.
-For the month of June, we are celebrating stories of hope, jobs, and opportunity.

 “Before Cara, I’m not going to lie, I was lost.
 I was on the street.
 Not homeless, but living the street life and arrested for two crimes, one right after the other.
 I got a letter in the mail about joining Cara to keep my SNAP benefits.

 “I had sold drugs before, so what did I care about the benefits?
 Well, I needed it for my son – he was able to eat off the SNAP card.
 My baby has to eat; that’s why I originally came to Cara.
 But I chose to stay at Cara because I wanted to change my life.

 “The first week of Transformations classes, I was intrigued.
 Mr. Jesse’s class opened me up, and I needed to open my eyes and see myself.

 “I realized conflict management was my biggest problem, something I hadn’t seen.
 Another struggle was how I used to live for the day and couldn’t see the next month.
 Now I think ahead and know I can’t relax.
 I used to relax a lot.

 “To learn these skills, I started working at Cleanslate.
 I didn’t have six months of recent work history at the time, and I needed one or two more things checked off Cara’s competency list.
 So I showed up and showed out at Cleanslate.
 Then, I got a call from Liz, one of Cara’s Corporate Account Managers, and I almost cried on the phone when she told me about a job opportunity.